 - Third-party plugin conflicts: We can’t ensure compatibility with other WordPress plugins.
 In the case of conflicts, please work with the developers or support team of the conflicting plugin.

-- Customizations and custom configurations.
+- Customization and custom configurations